mayadata-io/specs/README.md

 and form the building blocks of various line of businesses.
 They are the nerves of action of any modern day enterprise.

 So how do you manage these applications with the advent of **cloud** ?
+These operations are now
-The operations get quickly delegated to managed service providers (*i.e. the so called cloud providers*).
+delegated to managed service providers (*i.e. the so called cloud providers*).
 In addition, there is a burst of micro-service patterned / oriented applications.
 None of these applications want to be tagged as being `monolith`.
 These application now span across clusters, nodes, racks, datacenters,